lelloc/doc-admin/content/users-groups-roles/agents.rst

    You should uncomment the following settings as a minimum.

-The minimum required to connect to an directory server is:
+The minimum required to connect to a directory server is:

 .. code-block:: perl